What Is Methadone?

 Few detox options for methadone exist in community rehabilitation settings, because the withdrawal process is quite intense.

-As methadone withdrawal can be uncomfortable as well as dangerous, seeking private methadone detox and rehabilitation is a positive option, cost permitting.
+As methadone withdrawal can be uncomfortable as well as dangerous, seeking private methadone detoxing and rehabilitation is a positive option, cost permitting.

-Many clinics and detox providers use Clonidine or other symptom management medications only.
+Many clinics and detox providers use Clonidine or other symptom management medications only for methadone detoxification treatment.

 However, our past clients have found neither of these are particularly effective or comfortable for the individual.